pkovzz/ngx-otp-input/README.md

 ## Usage

-You need to import NgxOtpInputModule to your module:
+Import NgxOtpInputModule to your module:

 ```javascript
 import { NgxOtpInputModule } from 'ngx-otp-input';